seamaster300/MeshBank-documentation/Roadmap.md

 ## Phase 2 - Project Requirements

 ### Functional requirements
+What the system is supposed to do, process orders, send bills, regulate the temperature etc. etc.

 ### Operational requirements
+These are about how to run the system.
+Logging, startup/shutdown controls, monitoring, resource consumption, back up, availability etc.etc.

+### Technical requirements
+These are about how the system is built.
+Which language, which OS, standards to be adhered to etc.

 ### Design limitations
+User interface

 ## Phase 3 - Design
 Products: